D10221/tiny-sql/readme.md

 Designed to be use with RAW MS-SQL dialect ONLY.
 And named parameters like "`{ name: 'me'}`"

-Is NOT: Full featured, you probably want to use knex instead.
+Is NOT: Full featured, NOT prod ready, NOT finished, you probably want to use knex instead.

 Depends on:
 ```json